dcc-cc3002/final-reality-asouris/README.md

 Later I realized my mistake and fixed it but had to rethink the code.
 This is the final state diagram:

+### Assignment 3: Part 6
+I only added a array to keep all spells actives and then it corresponds to the controller to execute them before each turn.

 This project is licensed under the
 [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).